 How we can help: During root canal therapy, infection or inflammation is removed from the canals of a tooth.
 He will insert man-made material into the emptied canal and then crown or restore the tooth.
 A root canal is a common procedure that can often be completed in one visit.
 Rest assured, your comfort will be maintained throughout treatment.

 ‘Periodontal’ refers to gums, the soft pink skin that supports teeth and covers bones in the mouth.
 About 80 percent of American adults have gum disease, a bacterial infection that breaks down the bond between gums and teeth.
 Gum disease has serious overall health implications and has been associated with:

 - Tooth loss

 How we can help: Depending on your level of gum disease, your hygienist and Dr. Selcher will recommend the appropriate therapy.
 If you have mild gingivitis, changing your oral home care routine could solve the problem.
 However, a deep cleaning is often recommended for mild to moderate gum disease.
 This procedure involves scaling to remove hardened plaque (tartar or calculus) from below the gum line and root planing to reduce rough areas on your teeth’s roots where bacteria tend to gather and flourish.
 Advanced gum disease cases may be referred to a periodontist.
 In some cases, surgery may be required.

 Samuel E. Selcher, DMD wants to help you maintain a healthy smile.
-For more information about our general dentistry services, please request an appointment, and we will be in touch with you shortly to finalize a day and time for your visit.
+For more information about our general dentistry services, please schedule an appointment with your dentist, and we will be in touch with you shortly to finalize a day and time for your visit.